FluuxIO/XMPP/README.md

 As a result, on iOS, we target iOS version 12+.
 On MacOS, we focus on Mojave and up (10.14+).
 On Linux, we use BSD Socket with SwiftNIO, so it should work quite broadly, as long as you have Swift 5.0+ installed.

-*Note*: At the moment, the lib cannot be  build for Linux, as I could not find a way to use libxml2 as provided by the local SDK for Apple platform and use the Linux system version on Linux.

 *Note*: This library is under very active development and not yet ready for production.

 ## Building Fluux XMPP library